O’Reilly Media Word Template Quickstart Guide

 Tabs and Spaces

-Please don’t use tabs, except when navigating in a table.
-And single spaces after periods, please.
+Please don’t use tabs to indent text or code.
 If you absolutely must use tabs in your code examples, please change them to spaces before submitting your manuscript for production.
-You can change them globally from ORATools→Repair→Replace Code Tabs with Spaces.

 Blank lines

-Except in Code Examples, there should be no blank or empty paragraphs in your document.
+Except in Code Examples, there should ideally be no blank or empty paragraphs in your document.

 Getting Help